mizlan/grid/README.md

 ### create a new shape

-To create a new shape, click "add" and then choose the desired shape from the drop down list.
+To create a new shape, click "add" (or type the letter "a") and then choose the desired shape from the drop down list.
 Polygon can be used to implement most shapes, such as lines, triangles, squares, rectangles, and so on.
 Rectangle uses 4 values: two for the x-coordinates and two for the y-coordinates.
 Circle takes in a radius and the center as two coordinates.

 ### define coordinates